mralaminahamed/phpstan-wpforms-lite-stubs/README.md

 composer require --dev mralaminahamed/wpforms-lite-stubs
 ```

-Alternatively you may download `wpforms-stubs.php` directly.
+Alternatively you may download `wpforms-stubs.stub` directly.

 ## Usage in PHPStan